Meme mania returns. GameStop and AMC soar - KESQ

 By Paul R. La Monica, CNN Business

 Apes of Reddit, rejoice!
-Shares of meme stock darling GameStop soared more than 20% in midday trading Thursday, prompting trades to be halted several times due to volatility.
+Shares of meme stock darling GameStop soared 10% Thursday, prompting trades to be halted several times due to volatility.
 But there was no specific news to justify or explain the big pop.

 Other meme stocks, including AMC, Bed Bath & Beyond and Beyond Meat also roared higher Thursday.
 AMC jumped nearly 10%, a much bigger gain than rival movie theater stocks Cinemark and IMAX.

-Bed Bath & Beyond was up about 5%.
-Beyond Meat plunged 20% at the opening bell following weak earnings results, but the plant-based food giant reversed course as the trading day wore on and was up nearly 10% by late morning.
+Bed Bath & Beyond was up about 2%.
+Beyond Meat plunged 20% at the opening bell following weak earnings results, but the plant-based food giant reversed course and was briefly higher.
+It ended the day down just 4%.

 Yet many fans of these companies have remained faithful to the stocks.
 And there now are several ETFs devoted to meme stocks, such as the Roundhill MEME, FOMO (for fear of missing out) and VanEck Social Sentiment funds.